HEADLINES: World & national news to state & local news, events - Knox TN Today

 Holiday events

-- Santa’s Schedule at the Libraries: Don’t miss this chance to share your holiday wishes, snap a photo, and pick up everything you need for a cozy season of reading and fun on Monday, December 22, 6:30-7:30 p.m., Powell Branch Library, and Tuesday, December 23, 5:30-6:30 p.m., Karns Branch Library.
+Santa’s Schedule at the Libraries: Don’t miss this chance to share your holiday wishes, snap a photo, and pick up everything you need for a cozy season of reading and fun on Tuesday, December 23, 5:30-6:30 p.m., Karne Branch Library.

 Ongoing holiday events